 All international students with an I-20, including Canadians, must report to the records office within the first week of EACH semester to complete the international student check-in; failure to do so could jeopardize the student's visa status.

-More information about student visas is available at www.niagara.edu/international or by contacting the records office at 716-286-8728
+More information about student visas is available at www.niagara.edu/international or by contacting the Records and Financial Service Office at 716.286.8728.

 Sexual Assault